 Back in 2008, the iconic investor bet some bigwig hedge fund managers $1 million that they couldn’t make more money over the next decade than a cheap, simple “index fund.”
 These investments are a boring, fixed portfolio of stocks that don’t change – and thus, don’t charge a lot of fees.
 Meanwhile, complex hedge fund strategies chase the latest fads and rack up big costs along the way.

-This $1 million contest will end in about a year, but Buffett is so far ahead that it’s all but certain he’ll come out the winner.
+This $1 million contest is coming to an end, and Buffett is so far ahead that it’s all but certain he’ll come out the winner.

 This seems incredibly counterintuitive to regular Americans who think there’s a lot of mystery around the stock market.
 How can you just set it and forget it, and end up beating high-priced money managers?